Tauqirahmad604/Latest-Obisidian/AWS Certification/EC2.md

 7. What you do if you create a database from scratch for you application how you create shema for it?( we run migrations )
 8. Prometheus is a database.
 Prometheus is used as a **time-series database (TSDB)** specifically designed for **monitoring and observability**.
 9. I am running my ec2 with autoscaling group now I have new changes for my application how can I deploy them new changes?
+10. how would to trigger a github action cicd in repo A with changes in repo B

 ![[Pasted image 20241031180720.png]]